 Do Temple

 The interior residence contains a sanctuary where the sacred throne and ancestral tablets of the eight Ly Kings are kept.
 It is surrounded by a 3m high, 1m wide brick wall.
 The outer building consists of a square chamber with eight roofs.
-It houses the worshipping house, the storehouse, the guesthouse and the Queen’s Temple which is dedicated to Princess Ly Chieu Hoang.
-A five-dragon entrance leads to the square house a paved stone path.
+It houses the worshipping house, the storehouse, the guesthouse, and the Queen’s Temple, which is dedicated to Princess Ly Chieu Hoang.
+A five-dragon entrance leads to the square house, a paved stone path.

-Many valuable ancient relics and important historical documents are preserved in Do Temple.
+Many valuable ancient relics and important historical documents are preserved in the Do Temple.
 In particular, there is an old stela with the writing of Phung Khac Khoan, the winner of a feudal literature contest in 1602.

 But Thap Pagoda